stanfordnlp/stanza-train/README.md

 This repo provides a tutorial for training [Stanza](https://github.com/stanfordnlp/stanza) --- The Stanford NLP Group's official Python NLP library.
 All neural modules in Stanza, including the tokenzier, the multi-word token (MWT) expander, the POS/morphological features tagger, the lemmatizer, the dependency parser, and the named entity tagger, can be trained with your own data.

-Complemented with our [training documentation](https://stanfordnlp.github.io/stanza/training.html), this repo provides runable codes and minimum data to make it much easier for users to get started with model training.
-With this repo, you can simply replace provided toy data with your own data to train your own modules and load your trained modules with Stanza!
+Complemented with our [training documentation](https://stanfordnlp.github.io/stanza/training.html), this repo provides runnable codes and toy data to make it much easier for users to get started with model training.
+With this repo, you can simply replace provided toy data with your own data to train your own modules and load them with Stanza!

 ## Set up Environment

-You should first install `python 3` with following dependencies: `numpy`, `protobuf`, `requests`, `tqdm`, `torch>=1.3.0`.
+You should first install `python 3` with the following dependencies: `numpy`, `protobuf`, `requests`, `tqdm`, `torch>=1.3.0`.
 Then you can set up your training environments by simply running each command below.

 ```sh
 git clone https://github.com/yuhui-zh15/stanza-train.git